Skip to content

 SHARE VIA:

-Given the rapidly changing climate for all things COVID19 the DFTB wanted more information.
-We know our strength is in our community so we hosted a series of webinars linking healthcare workers with a special interest in paediatrics.
-No one person is an expert but we are all in the same situation facing similar challenges.
+Given the rapidly changing climate for all things COVID-19, the DFTB wanted more information.
+We know our strength lies in our community, so we hosted a series of webinars that linked healthcare workers with a special interest in paediatrics.
+No one is an expert, but we are all in the same situation and facing similar challenges.
 These are some of the questions that came out of the discussions.
-With the proviso that information is changing on a daily basis and resources in terms of staff, space and stuff is different, let’s dive in.
+With the proviso that information is changing daily and resources regarding staff, space, and stuff are different, let’s dive in.

 This data is correct as of 19th March 2020.
 Please let us know in the comments if you spot anything new.